 Earth’s shadow is composed of two nested components – the inner umbra, where the Earth completely blocks the sun from view, and an outer penumbra, where the planet only partially blocks the sun.
 Because the penumbra is a mix of shadow and sunlight, it’s nowhere near as dark as the umbra.

-An eclipse is divided into stages beginning with the moon’s entry into Earth’s lighter penumbral shadow.
-Most of us won’t notice any shading at all until about a half hour in, when the moon is deep enough inside to reveal a subtle darkening along its eastern edge.
-The table below lists the times for each stage of the eclipse across the four time zones:
+A lunar eclipse is divided into stages beginning with the moon’s entry into the penumbra.
+Most of us won’t notice any shading on the moon until it’s well inside the outer shadow about a half hour before partial eclipse begins.
+Look for a subtle darkening along its eastern edge.

-From her perspective, as the Earth passes in front of the sun, it’s surrounded by a glowing red-orange ring of light.
-Our atmosphere bends the light from all the sunrises and sunsets around the planet’s circumference into the umbra, coloring the moon red.
-Earth’s shadow isn’t really black after all but more a deep rusty red.
-Back on Earth, the moon will hang like a ghostly amber globe near the bright star Spica.
+From your new perspective, the Earth passes in front of the sun, ringed by a glowing, red-orange atmosphere.
+Our atmosphere bends or refracts the light from all the sunrises and sunsets around the planet’s circumference into the umbra, adding color to the moon.

 After mid-eclipse, the moon slowly exits the Earth’s shadow and performs the whole show in reverse, transitioning back to partial eclipse and finally exiting the penumbra.

 Besides the pleasure of seeing moon change color like a quickie version of fall, watch for the sky to darken as totality approaches.
 Eclipses begin with the sky flooded in bright moonlight nearly barren of stars.
 During totality, all the stars come back in a most breathtaking way.
 Be sure to sweep your gaze east to enjoy great views of the winter constellations including Orion.